Beyond Spectral Clustering: Probabilistic Cuts for Differentiable Graph Partitioning: Conclusion

-with equality throughout iff $\Var(\valpha)=0$. \end{restatable} A convenient corollary gives an explicit upper bound. \begin{restatable}[Simple upper bound]{corollary}{simple_amgm} Under the conditions of \Cref{prop:amgm_gap}, for any $q>0$,
+with $\Var(\valpha)$ computed under uniform sampling of the graph nodes, and equality throughout iff $\Var(\valpha)=0$. \end{restatable} A convenient corollary gives an explicit upper bound. \begin{restatable}[Simple upper bound]{corollary}{simple_amgm} Under the conditions of~\Cref{prop:amgm_gap}, for any $q>0$,

-\end{restatable} See~\Cref{appendix:amgm_gap} for the proofs of~\Cref{prop:amgm_gap} and its corollary. \paragraph{Zero-aware gap control.} By \Cref{eq:reciprocal-int}, coordinates with $\alpha_i=0$ contribute the factor $(1-\alpha_i+\alpha_i t^{\beta})\equiv 1$ and thus make no contribution to $\gI(q,\valpha,\vbeta)$.
-The AM--GM gap in \Cref{prop:amgm_gap} over-penalizes configurations with many inactive entries: zeros still inflate $\Var(\valpha)$ even though they do not affect the product inside the integral.
+\end{restatable} See~\Cref{appendix:amgm_gap} for the proofs of~\Cref{prop:amgm_gap} and its corollary. \paragraph{Zero-aware gap control.} If we examine~\Cref{eq:integral-def}, we see that coordinates with $\alpha_i=0$ contribute the factor $(1-\alpha_i+\alpha_i t^{\beta})\equiv 1$ and thus have no influence on $\gI(q,\valpha,\vbeta)$.
+The AM--GM gap in~\Cref{prop:amgm_gap} over-penalizes configurations with many inactive entries: zeros still inflate $\Var(\valpha)$ even though they do not affect the product inside the integral.
 We therefore replace the plain variance by a \emph{zero-aware} weighted dispersion that vanishes at $\alpha_i=0$.
 Let $\omega_0(x)\defeq x$ (more generally, $\omega_0(x)=x^a, a\in[1,2]$), and define: